darwinia-network/darwinia-docs-deprecated/content/blog/2020-04-14-math-nft-en.md

 **WARNING:**

-If you do not use an ERC-1155 compatible wallet, you will be unable to receive the NFT.
+- If you do not use an ERC-1155 compatible wallet, you will be unable to receive the NFT.
-We recommend using Math Wallet to receive your NFT, DOWNLOAD MathWallet [Here](mathwallet.org)
+- We recommend using Math Wallet to receive your NFT, DOWNLOAD MathWallet [Here](mathwallet.org)

-How many of the Math x DarwiniaNetwork：MathWallet Collectibles Series 5 NFTs will be minted?
-(200)